 Working Papers / Work in Progress

-“Does an increased supply of doctors improve population health?” (with A. Scott, H. Gravelle and L. Russo)
+“Does an increased supply of doctors improve population health?” (with Anthony Scott, Letícia Russo, and Hugh Gravelle).
+Under Review

 "Parental Education and Offspring Cognitive and Non-cognitive Skills." (with Sarah Dahmann)